Using the Archives

 Digital reproduction of archival materials may be allowed for research purposes.
 A digital scanner is available in the Reading Room for researchers to make digital reproductions.
 Alternatively, researchers may use digital cameras or hand-held scanners to duplicate records.
 Note that flash photography is strictly prohibited in the Reading Room.
 Pictures taken for research purposes may NOT be published in print or online.

 The Archives can provide digital copies of most materials for publication and reproduction.
-Please read our Application for Use of Research Facilities and Materials.
-To request a reproduction, please fill out the Digital Reproduction Order Form.
+Please read our Archival Material Reproduction Services page for further information.
 Note that all reproductions must be properly cited.

 Copyright applies to materials in the Archives the same way it applies to other University and private materials.
 The Archives does not assume copyright over donated materials.
 Please contact the Copyright Office with specific questions.